eaglesTear/Hangman-Game/README.md

 ![hangman](https://user-images.githubusercontent.com/68791163/135513858-314d308b-f11d-4f2b-a4d9-451d7249a6c3.PNG)

 # Hangman-Game
 A fully-fledged JavaScript game of Hangman.
-Features: multiple categories, music, SFX, random word APIs and it even lets you create your own word for a friend to guess!
+Features multiple categories, music, SFX, random word APIs and it even lets you create your own word for a friend to guess!

 *** IMPORTANT: PLEASE ALLOW AUDIO AND VIDEO IN YOUR BROWSER AND REFRESH TO LOAD WITH SOUND! ***